junhhan/ASFsimNZ/README.md

 ## Installation
 ### System requirement
 Considering the characteristic of stochastic models, it is recommended to iterate the simulation multiple times (e.g. 100 ~ 200 times at least).
-In order to maximise the efficiency of model running, we therefore designed *ASFsimNZ* to use multiple CPU threads (i.e. parallel computation).
+In order to maximise the efficiency of model running, we therefore designed *ASFsimNZ.pub* to use multiple CPU threads (i.e. parallel computation).
 Using a modern desktop/laptop, it takes up to 200 megabytes of memory (i.e. ram) with the computation time of approximately one minute for a single iteration using a single CPU thread.
 Therefore, a system with **> 10 CPU threads** and **> 2 gigabytes of memory** is required to run the model 200 times within an acceptable computation time (i.e. 20 minutes or so).

 ### Package install
-*ASFsimNZ* should be manually installed on your local machine.
+*ASFsimNZ.pub* should be manually installed on your local machine.
 Before the installation, we recommend using RStudio to make the installation process easier.
 Also, your system may require 'Rtools' to install the package.
 For Windows users, Rtools can be downloaded from https://cran.r-project.org/bin/windows/Rtools/.
 Once your system is ready, the package can be installed as below;

 1. Open RStudio.
 On RStudio, choose "Package" tab on the mid-right section of the screen.
 2. Click "Install" button.
 It generates a pop-up menu "Install packages".
 3. On the pop-up menu, select "Package Archive File (.zip; .tar.gz)" option for "Install from:".
 This generates another pop-up screen to browse the package archive file.
 4. Browse the package archive file.
-The file name should be like "ASFsimNZ_1.1.4.tar.gz".
+The file name should be like "ASFsimNZ.pub_1.1.4.tar.gz".
 Please note that the version of the package (e.g. 1.1.4) would vary depending on the latest updates.
 5. If the pop-up screen for browsing in step 3 is not appearing, you can manually navigate the file with "Browse..." button.
 6. Click the "Install" button.

 ### Loading the package
-In order to run the simulation model and execute the function to export the model result, *ASFsimNZ* requires other packages below.
+In order to run the simulation model and execute the function to export the model result, *ASFsimNZ.pub* requires other packages below.
 ```{r, echo= T, eval= T, message= F}
 library(parallel)
 library(rgdal)